Fleet logo

 Step 4: Add PKCS12 configuration profile to Fleet

 1. Create a configuration profile with a PKCS12 payload.
-In the profile, for Password, use $FLEET_VAR_DIGICERT_PASSWORD_<CA_NAME>.
-For Data, use $FLEET_VAR_DIGICERT_DATA_<CA_NAME>.

 When Fleet delivers the profile to your hosts, Fleet will replace the variables.
 If something goes wrong, errors will appear on each host's Host details > OS settings.

-More DigiCert details:
+Additional DigiCert details:

 • Each DigiCert device type seat (license) can have multiple certificates only if they have the same CN and seat ID.
 If a new certificate has a different CN, a new DigiCert license is required.

 • If the value for any variable used in step 3 above changes, Fleet will resend the profile.
-This means, if you use a variable like $FLEET_VAR_HOST_END_USER_IDP_USERNAME for CN or seat ID, and the variable's value changes, Fleet will get a new certificate and create a new seat in DigiCert.
+This means that if you use a variable like $FLEET_VAR_HOST_END_USER_IDP_USERNAME for CN or seat ID, and the variable's value changes, Fleet will get a new certificate and create a new seat in DigiCert.
 This will add a new DigiCert license.
 If you want to revoke a license in DigiCert, head to Trust Lifcycle Manager > Account > Seats and remove the seat.

 • DigiCert seats aren't automatically revoked when hosts are deleted in Fleet.
 To revoke a license, ask the team that owns DigiCert to follow the instructions above.